angelsystem/react-culqi-next/README.md

 A React library for integration with the Culqi payment processor, compatible with Next.js

+## React 19 Compatibility

+This library is now fully compatible with **React 19**!
+The main changes include:

+- ✅ Updated to use `React.createContext` instead of `createContext` import
+- ✅ Compatible with React 18+ and React 19
+- ✅ Updated TypeScript types for modern React patterns
+- ✅ Maintains backward compatibility with existing code

 ## Installation

 ```bash
 npm install react-culqi-next
 ```

+**Note**: This library requires React 18.0.0 or higher.

 ## Usage